The Bipolar View

 I cannot get my temperature stabilized!*

 Today is the official end of my withdrawal.
-My body seems to have missed the memo.
-The substitute doctor (when I freaked out and called my shrink last Friday-”I can’t take this anymore!”, he was on vacation!
+SUPPLIES POND MEDIA from Big Als Aquarium Services My body seems to have missed the memo.
+The substitute doctor (when I freaked out and called my shrink last Friday-“I can’t take this anymore!”, he was on vacation!
 You know, he’s the moron who told me to quit Cymbalta cold turkey.
 Isn’t that perfect-on vacation!)
 Substitute doc got my message and she called me back.
 I nearly dropped the phone when I realized there was a psychiatrist on the other end.
 A planet where doctors speak to patients who are suffering?!

 Anyway, she said withdrawal lasts from one to two weeks.
 [PLEASE: no helpful comments about withdrawal that went on for 1-2 years, or that was permanent.
 I know the horror stories, and this will not help me.]
 So during these two weeks, I’ve had that to focus on: an end point for all of this.
 Not sure how I’m going to cope once I’m beyond that end point.
 Two weeks is way too long given the misery, but I did it.
 Coping for an unknown period of time is something else.